edolauria/edolauria.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Looking forward to visit IGAP February in Trieste (IT) on February 10-14 2025, to take part of a wonderful workshop on QFT in AdS!
+Looking forward to visit IGAP February in Trieste (Italy) on February 10-14 2025, to take part of the wonderful <i>Workshop on QFT in AdS<>!

 ---